 1. What is the Visiting Scholars' Program?

 The Department of Neurological Sciences has established a preceptorship program to provide international physicians with an individually-designed experience to enhance their knowledge in specific subspecialty practice areas.
 This is a non-clinical experience that does not involve direct patient care.
-Applications are currently being accepted for the 2017-2018 academic year.
+Applications are currently being accepted.
 Please see the attached brochure for more details.

 2. Who is eligible to participate?